resamsel/cube-timer/README.md

 ### Caveats

 The Google API only works when the app is delivered from http://localhost/.
-To use it, use a webserver that delivers the content of the dist directory.
+To use it, use a webserver that delivers the content of the dist/cube-timer directory.

 ## Sources